wizebin/apinion/readme.md

 router.get('/endpoint', { name: 'name' }, () => {
   return {
-    data: 'this will be returned as json to the end user';
+    data: 'this will be returned as json to the end user' };
-  };
 });